- – Sign 1: No Updates in at Least Five Years

 Simply updating your hotel corridors with new carpet, finishes, and art can greatly impact how your guest perceives their room upon entry.

-The hotel industry is competitive.
-When there is no rule about how often you need to renovate, many successful hotels continually update their property to keep up with new design trends and technology to ensure everything is in excellent condition for their guests.
+The hospitality industry is competitive.
+When there is no rule about how often your hotel needs a renovation, many successful hotels continually update their property to keep up with new design trends and technology to ensure everything is in excellent condition for their guests.
 Hotel flags can also require PIPs (property improvement plans) as their brand design standards evolve and change.

 If your guests feel like they’re walking into a time warp when they step in the door, even if everything is clean and in good condition, the outdated look may be a serious turnoff.